trchopan/chop.dev/content/posts/near-line-connect-script.md

 ## The two worlds {#the-two-worlds}

-So when we talk entity and identity.
-There are 2 separate concept that I need to
+So when we talk entity and identity on the Internet.

+There are 2 separate concept that I need to distinguish.

-distinguish.
-It is the Line Profile and the Near Wallet.
+It is the Line Profile and the Blockchain Wallet.

 (point to the left side picture)

 Line Profile is a identification of a user that is kept in our database.

-The user provide LINE this data as a source of information about his or her
+The user provide LINE his/her data, such as information about

 activities and interactions.
 He/She can then build and expand

-the connections with friends and business contracts in LINE platform.
+connections with friends and business contacts using LINE platform.

+And the user normally would like this kind of fast interaction

+normally through chat or simple messages.

-This type of information is very easy to modify and operate price is cheap
+This type of information is very easy to modify by authority such as LINE in this case.

-as it is centralized in our server.
-And the user normally would like this
+And it is centralized in our server.

-kind of exposal and fast interaction normally through chat or simple messages.

-Examples of this side is LINE, Facebook Twitter, etc.
+Examples of this side is not just LINE.
+Also Facebook, Twitter, Google etc.

-But when you think about it, not all actions on the internet would suite
+But when you think about it, not all actions on the internet

-for this high through-put stream of data.
+should be temporary and under controlled like this.

 Some time you need to finalize information

 in a way that is permanant and secure.

 And uncontrollable by any authority.

 Then we need the solution of Blockhchain.

 (point to the right side picture)

-In this world, the user is identified by a Wallet.
-Which is a keypair (secret and public)
+In this world, the user is identified by a Wallets.

+Those are keypairs. secret and public keys.

-keys that can be used to operate on the blockchain.
+that can be used to operate on the blockchain.

 By operate I mean making transactions.

-User can use this keypair together with his/her Wallet software to send and verify transactions
+User can use this keypair together with his/her Wallet software

-on the blockchain.
+to send and verify transactions on the blockchain.

 Essentially permanantly record his/her action the the decentralized world.

-These transactions on the blockchain is costly as it need the collaborative work
+These transactions on the blockchain is has high cost

+as it need the collaborative work of the whole network to finalize.

-of the whole network, therefore normally it would be a bit costly and difficult to perform.
+Please pay attention to this cost as it will be a factor in our solution later.

-But what you get back is a very strong proof that your actions are valid and acknowledged.
+But what you get back is a very strong proof that your actions are valid and verifiable by anyone.

-The examples for this are many public blockchains such as Ethereum, Binance Smart Chain, Solana, etc.
+The examples for this are many public blockchains such as Ethereum, Solana and Near protocol.

-For today application, we choose to build on Near but it should be the same with others.
+For today application, we choose to build on Near

+but it should be the same with other blockchain as well.

 (point to the &lt;-&gt; arrow)

 So.
 How to verify these Identities.

-How do we connect the Social / Traditional world to
+How do we connect the Social / Traditional world to the blockchain wallet?

-the blockchain wallet?
-It is the question that my team has been trying to solve for the last
+It is the question that my team has been trying to solve for the last few of months

-few of months during our research about blockchain technology.
+during our research about blockchain technology.

 Keep in mind that we are 3 front-ends engineers that dive head first into this topic so